Keats/tera/docs/content/docs/_index.md

 ```

 #### slice
-Slice an array by the given `start` and `end` parameter.
+Slices an array by the given `start` and `end` parameter.
 Both parameters are
 optional and omitting them will return the same array.
 Use the `start` argument to define where to start (inclusive, default to `0`)
 and `end` argument to define where to stop (exclusive, default to the length of the array).